 On the 7th of December Pātaka Art Museum is hosting If we never met – A wānanga on curating Indigenous art.
-In the lead up to this, I spoke with presenter and panelist Ioana Gordon-Smith about her role at Te Uru Waitākere Contemporary Gallery, her recent curatorial projects and some of the conversations that might come out of the wānanga.
+In the lead up to this, our Manager and Curator Sophie Davis spoke with presenter and panelist Ioana Gordon-Smith about her role at Te Uru Waitākere Contemporary Gallery, her recent curatorial projects and some of the conversations that might come out of the wānanga.

 Sophie Davis: For the upcoming wānanga you’re on a panel that explores Indigenous curatorial engagement in artist-run and community art spaces.
 I thought we could begin by talking about your role as Curator of Te Uru in Titirangi and your relationship with this area of practice?

 Ioana Gordon-Smith: Sure.
 Te Uru’s essentially a regional gallery, situated very much in West Auckland.
 It’s attached to a particular geography and our kaupapa—which is reflected in our name itself—is tied into this idea of what it means to be a gallery that serves and comes from a specific, non-CBD locality.
 A lot of what we’re interested in is finding stories, issues and practices that emerge from this area or resonate with our local audience.

 Te Uru’s also quite new.
 We’ve only been open two years now, as part of a rebrand of the former Lopdell House Gallery, and we’ve expanded exponentially in terms of the size of our spaces.
 So we’ve got this renewed presence, both in the area and in relation to existing arts institutions.
 We’re still working out exactly what this means for us, but there’s something really appealing about thinking of ourselves as working from the periphery.